-- What is the version of source and target schema to be used? - What is included or excluded? - How will the relationship between source and target be defined (e.g., are maps equivalent, related, etc.)? - What mapping methodologies will be utilized? - What procedures will be used for ensuring intercoder/inter-rater reliability (reproducibility) in the map development phase? - What parameters will be used to ensure usefulness?
+- What is the version of source and target schema to be used? - What is included or excluded? - How will the relationship between source and target be defined (e.g., are maps equivalent, related, etc.)? - What procedures will be used for ensuring intercoder/inter-rater reliability (reproducibility) in the map development phase? - What parameters will be used to ensure usefulness?
 (For example, a map from the SNOMED CT concept "procedure on head" could be mapped to hundreds of CPT codes, making the map virtually useless.) - What tools will be used to develop and maintain the map?